koleopteros/RPGuide/README.md

 my god, I think I spend at least 5 times as long planning how lazy I want to be than the amount of time I spend doing the actual work...

 ughhhh i should really start the angular project.
 AHhhhhhhhhhhhhh screw it.
 I give up on life.
 Its too much work.
 I should probably just stop fighting off the suicidal urge.

+Protip: Koleopteros and Slidyklops are the same person.
+I just use two different accounts to feel less lonely.